geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 #### Clone your repository

-From your repository homepage's "Quick start" menu, select "HTTPS", then copy the URL.
+From your repository homepage's "Quick setup" menu, select "HTTPS", then copy the URL.

 On your JupyterHub server, open a new terminal.